-Corn for silage-Generally, the same corn hybrid planted for silage could be planted up to 10 days later if for silage.
-Late seeded silage corn can have similar risks as grain corn, and though the tonnage may be made, starch content hence feed quality may be reduced compared to earlier plantings of the same hybrid (Rod Carpenter, Pioneer, Farwell, TX).
+Corn for silage-Generally, the same corn hybrid planted for grain could be planted up to 14 days later if for silage.
+Late seeded silage corn can have similar risks as grain corn including stalk and ear insects, and though the tonnage may be made, starch content hence feed quality may be reduced compared to earlier plantings of the same hybrid (courtesy Rod Carpenter, Pioneer Hi-Bred, Farwell, TX).

 Like peanuts above, corn is not a low-input catch crop as significant irrigation will be required to make a profitable yield.
-As a side note, a few areas are seeing some dryland corn, but much of the early positive results, I believe, are attributed to unseasonably high rainfall.
-For most of west Texas except perhaps the eastern and northeastern Panhandle dryland corn would be expected to fail in years with typical rainfall.
+As a side note, a few areas are seeing some dryland corn, but some of the early positive results, I believe, are attributed to high rainfall.
+For most of Texas High Plains (except the eastern and northeastern Panhandle) dryland corn would be expected to be minimally successful in years with typical rainfall unless a large amount of deep soil moisture is present at the beginning of the cropping season.
+Seed costs alone in a replant situation will likely run 5 to 8 times higher than for grain sorghum.